mrdbourke/mac-ml-speed-test/README.md

 Scripts should also ideally work with CUDA (for benchmarking on other machines/Google Colab).

 > **Note:** Scripts are not designed to achieved state-of-the-art results (e.g. accuracy), they are designed to be as simple as possible to run out of the box.
 Most are examples straight from PyTorch/TensorFlow docs I've tweaked for specific focus on MPS (Metal Performance Shaders - Apple's GPU acceleration framework) devices + simple logging of timing.
+They are scrappy and likely not the best way to do things, but they are simple and easy to run.

 ## Experiment Overview